Mexican president casts doubt on report of Singapore interest in airport project

 "I don't think this proposal is true," he told reporters.
 "I think it's an opinion like many others.
 I don't think it's a serious proposal."

-Lopez Obrador, a veteran leftist, scrapped the partially built $13 billion airport on Oct.
-29 on the basis of a controversial referendum his political party had organized.
+Lopez Obrador, a veteran leftist, scrapped the $13 billion airport on Oct.
+29 on the basis of a controversial referendum.

 He argued the project was tainted by corruption and geologically unsound, but the decision shocked many investors and wiped billions off the value of Mexican financial assets.